 The information in this section is intended for Workplace Administrators and Workplace Manager Administrators who are tasked with setting up and managing a Workplace implementation.

-Please be sure to fully review our Before You Begin: Projects topic before proceeding with this guide!
+Please be sure to fully review our Before You Begin: Projects topic before proceeding with this topic!

-Workplace"Workplace" describes the Autotask Workplace service in its entirety. is easy to install and use, but to get the most out of the service, it’s a good idea to spend some time planning prior to implementation.
-Migrating your data into Workplace is an ideal opportunity to rectify potentially poor practices and inefficient workflows that may exist in your current folder structure.
+Workplace"Workplace" describes the Autotask Workplace service in its entirety. is easy to install and use, but to get the most out of the service, it’s a good idea to invest in some planning time before implementation.
+Migrating your data into Workplace is a terrific opportunity to fix questionable organizational practices and inefficient workflows that may exist in your current folder structure.

-Even when a team has a folder structure they are perfectly happy with, some minor restructuring that supports the following principles will result in better performance and greater long-term satisfaction with the Workplace service.
+Even when a team has a folder structure they are perfectly happy with, some minor tweaks to support the principles below will result in better performance and greater long-term satisfaction with the Workplace service.

 The first step when setting up a new Workplace team is to evaluate the team, their data set, and how the team uses and accesses that data set.

 Some important questions to consider when setting up a new team are...